Hex5DA/sdw/README.md

 3) Interpet this bitcode file with `lli <bpath>`
 4) Check the exit code, if you want with `echo $?`

-I wrote a quick & shell script a quick shell script to do this for me, but there are no promises this'll work for you :sweat_smile:
+I wrote a quick & dirty shell script to do this for me, but there are no promises this'll work for you :sweat_smile:

+## Testing

+I wrote a simple testing framework in the form of a python script - `tests/test.py`.

+Tests are organised into blocks, which are folders residing in the `tests/` directory.
+These contain individual tests which are also folder; containing a `test.sdw` file and an `expected.ll` file.
+Each `.sdw` file is compiled to LLVM IR and compared against the given `expected.ll` file.
+The rest is just pretty printing :)

+No promises about portability; the script uses `diff` and some icky stuff to run `cargo`, so there's no guarantees :P

+I imagine it'd be pretty simple to modify, though

+`test.py` should be invoked with a list of the blocks to run, or standalone to run all blocks.